 Each student’s program of services is individualized based on his or her specific learning goals and needs.
 After gathering appropriate data on student achievement, parents will meet with the MFP Team to determine the appropriate interventions required to facilitate student success.

-Content Development Classes - Content development classes replace a student’s regularly scheduled math or reading/language class and are available to students in 1st through 8th grade.
+Content Development Classes - Content development classes replace a student’s regularly scheduled math or reading/language class and are available to students in kindergarten through 8th grade.
 These classes are taught by experienced instructors who are highly trained in their content area.
 Students needing specific remediation in these areas are pulled out on a daily basis for this one-on-one or small group instruction.
-Psychoeducational testing is required in order for students to receive this service.

 Interactive Metronome - Interactive Metronome (IM) is a research-based cognitive training program designed to significantly improve rhythm and timing in the brain, helping the brain to work more efficiently.
 IM is effective in enhancing general cognitive and athletic performance.
 Additionally, it can be used to improve cognitive abilities in students with diagnoses such as ADHD, dyslexia, learning differences, speech-language difficulties, and more.